Reason #5: MJTI is a communal experience.

 Why MJTI?
 Because all Messianic Jews and Israel-loving Christians need to develop friendships among people who “get us” – people who share the joys and challenges of learning how we can reunite Messiah Yeshua and our Jewish people for the first time in many, many centuries.

-This post was written by MJTI President Rabbi Rich Nichol.
+This series was written by MJTI President Rabbi Rich Nichol.